 Patient registries for rare diseases are a fundamental research effort which support a number of activities.
 They are key instruments for increasing knowledge by pooling data on patients for fundamental and clinical research, epidemiological research, and observational studies.

 IamGSD is engaged with two registries – CoRDS and Euromac, for people affected by McArdle disease and other rare neuromuscular glycogenoses where physical activity intolerance is the main symptom.
 (That is all muscle GSDs except GSD2 Pompe, which has its own registry).

 Euromac is a initiative of the European Union and was launched in 2013.
 It now has around 500 patients registered.
 Data is entered by medical professionals who have been appointed to the task.

-Although open to patients worldwide, in practice due to the professional entry approach, it is almost exclusively patients attending European centres for muscle GSDs that have been entered.
+Although open to patients worldwide, in practice due to the professional entry approach, those that have been entered are almost exclusively patients attending European centres for muscle GSDs.
 The Euromac web site and publications are available in nine languages.

-The data has already been used to report on these conditions and to source patients for multi-centre trials.
+The data has been used to report on these conditions and is used to source patients for multi-centre trials.